WGBH-MLA/AAPB2/app/views/exhibits/wrvr.md

 This exhibit features recordings from WRVR-FM, the radio station of The Riverside Church in the City of New York, an innovator in noncommercial radio from 1961 to 1971.
 First and foremost the broadcast voice of a vibrant and distinctive Protestant congregation on Manhattan’s upper West Side, WRVR also helped shape public broadcasting’s early years through its experimental approaches.
 WRVR was committed to public affairs reporting and formed a news division to cover politics, civic issues, civil rights, and the emerging antiwar movement.
 WRVR was highly lauded for its arts and cultural programming, featuring classical, jazz, opera, rock, folk, and world music.

 The [WRVR-FM (Riverside Radio) Collection](https://americanarchive.org/special_collections/wrvr-riverside) features over 3,700 recordings representing more than 4,000 hours of WRVR radio from the 1960s and early 1970s.
 Most of the programs were digitized from reel recordings in the archives of The Riverside Church as part of a grant from the Council on Library and Information Resources (CLIR), through the efforts of The Riverside Church archivist Ricki Moskowitz.
 More than 1,000 recordings of WRVR’s program *Just Jazz with Ed Beac*h were donated to the Library of Congress by its host, Ed Beach.
-The curator gratefully acknowledges assistance with this exhibit from Rob Bamberger, Thomas Barrick, Casey Davis-Kaufman, Christopher Hartten, Vincent Kelley, Jon Newsom, Cynthia Nixon, Vincent Novara, Loras Schissel, Bill Siemering, Raymond White, and an anonymous reviewer.
+The curator gratefully acknowledges assistance with this exhibit from Rob Bamberger, Thomas Barrick, Casey Davis, Alan Gevinson, Christopher Hartten, Vincent Kelley, Jon Newsom, Cynthia Nixon, Vincent Novara, Loras Schissel, Bill Siemering, Raymond White, Henry Neels, Miranda Villesvik, and an anonymous reviewer.

 ## Extended